Five Precepts or Gifts

 Content The second precept involves refraining from taking what is not given.

 Practical Application This includes not stealing or misusing things that do not belong to us.
-It also covers more subtle forms of taking, such as using someone else's intellectual property without permission.
-We are encouraged to be honest and respectful in our dealings with others.
+We are encouraged to be honest and respectful in our dealings with others and their belonings.

 Sexual Moderation (KÄmesumohana-sampetanam)